espressif/esp-idf/docs/en/api-reference/peripherals/pcnt.rst

     .. note::

-        When a watch step and a watch point are triggered at the same time, only one interrupt event will be generated.
+        When a watch step and a watch point are triggered at the same time (i.e. at the same absolute point), the callback function only gets called by once.
         The step interval must be a divisor of :cpp:member:`pcnt_unit_config_t::low_limit` or :cpp:member:`pcnt_unit_config_t::high_limit`.

     .. code:: c